 It's not until a really vital and vibrant myth envelopes you in its wings that you see just how wingless so many other myths are, and after some close examination I now know why...there's not enough red queens.

 Myths and fairy tales are all rich with archetypes -- the shadow, the anima /animus, the wise old man, the wild man, the dark father, the evil queen, etc. but if you look at the most popular mythic franchises in Hollywood- Harry Potter, Star Wars, Lord of the Rings, the Marvel-verse you find plenty of all the others but no evil queens.
 Only the Narnia and Twilight series have evil queens, and the latter especially is given raspberries by the fanboys who proclaim the Rings-Potter-Star Wars trifecta as the best sci fi-fantasy in Hollywood and Twilight a bunch of girly crap.
 Man, that's sexist.
-99.9% of the characters in those three franchises you like are male; there's only like two women in the entire Star Wars universe, and they're both 'good' princesses; the same with LOTR.
-The bitches if anywhere are all secondary, objectified or desexed and immaterial, and certainly not morally ambivalent, beyond good and evil, as royalty must be, perforce.
+99.9% of the characters in those three franchises you like are male; there's only two women in the entire Star Wars universe, and they're both 'good' princesses.
+The same is true with LOTR.
+It's even worse.
+The bitches if anywhere are all secondary, objectified or desexed and immaterial aside from being love objects, and certainly not morally ambivalent, beyond good and evil, as royalty must be, perforce.